-The dogma of the Immaculate Conception of Our Lady was defined on 8 December 1854 by Pope Pius IX.
-Then, in the First Vatican Council (1869-1870), the dogma of Papal Infallibility was defined which was thought to be a confirmation of the former dogma (see fn. no. 5 in Munddan 2008: 383; also Positio: 54).

-21.5.
-Through Mary to Jesus

-Chavara was very fond of Mother Mary's intercession for him.
+2The dogma of the Immaculate Conception of Our Lady was defined on 8 December 1854 by Pope Pius IX.
+Then, in the First Vatican Council (1869-1870), the dogma of Papal Infallibility was defined which was thought to be a confirmation of the former dogma (see fn. no. 5 in Munddan 2008: 383; also Positio: 54). evening, and on the feast day he gave a lengthy sermon on the Immaculate Conception.1 21.5.
+Through Mary to Jesus Chavara was very fond of Mother Mary's intercession for him.
 Some of his lovely prayers to Jesus through Mary have been preserved.
-For example, given below is a prayer in preparation for meditation:
+For example, given below is a prayer in preparation for meditation: O!

-O!
 Most Blessed Virgin Mary, Mother of God, you don't regret your being the Refuge of Sinners.
 Therefore, strengthened by this thought we who are great sinners approach you with confidence.
 Bless us that from now onwards we shall ever be your faithful servants.
 We make this prayer with deeply earnest hearts.
 In memory of the precious blood that your Beloved Son shed for us and of the sorrows of your heart, we implore you that this day we may rather undergo the trials and tribulations of this world than fall into any sin.
 Oh Mother of Mercy!
-Help us that we may not anymore make your Son, the Just Judge, angry and that, thus, we may avert the eternal punishment incurred by yielding to the momentary animal instincts.

-Another beautiful prayer is:
+Help us that we may not anymore make your Son, the Just Judge, angry and that, thus, we may avert the eternal punishment incurred by yielding to the momentary animal instincts.2 Another beautiful prayer is:

 My Jesus!
 Bless me.
 My Jesus, You are angry with us!
 It is indeed justly so.
 However, please do not consider our sins.
 Instead, kindly look at Your Beloved Mother Virgin Mary.
-For the sake of her eyes that shed tears for us, and her lips that heaved sighs of sympathy for us, and her tender sacred heart that was pierced by a sword for our love, kindly forgive our sins.
-That indeed is her sacred heart on which you rested when a baby and that caressed you when dead!
-They are truly her holy lips that repeatedly kissed your sacred body and wounds!
-They indeed are her holy eyes that in your infancy delighted you with loving gazes, and that washed your bleeding wounds with tears!
-Ah!
-My Jesus, have mercy on us on account the same holy eyes, lips, and sacred heart of Your Beloved Mother!

-&lt;sup>1Quoted by Valerian (1939): 279.
+For the sake of her eyes that shed tears for us, and her lips that heaved sighs of sympathy for us, and her tender sacred heart that was pierced by a 1Quoted by Valerian (1939): 279.

-&lt;sup>2CWC III (1990): 23; CSK III (1981): 45-46.
+2CWC III (1990): 23; CSK III (1981): 45-46.